Poli-n/Poli-n/README.md

 - 👋 Hi, I’m @Polina-N
-- 👀 I’m interested in LANDSCAPE AND LIFESTYLE PHOTOGRAPHY
+- 👀 I’m interested in PHOTOGRAPHY, FILMS, NATURE, JOKES AND BEING USEFUL
-- 🌱 I’m currently learning ABOUT TECHNICAL RECRUITING AND JOBS IN IT
+- 🌱 I’m currently learning ABOUT TECHNICAL RECRUITING, PEOPLE AND THEIR ROLES IN IT INDUSTRY
 - 💞️ I’m looking to collaborate on INTRODUCING MYSELF INTO TECH UNIVERSE
 - 📫 How to reach me POLINA_N@WEBDEVELOP.COM